 Are all lasers alike?

 Not at all!!!
-Most light sources (which is what lasers are considered) focus on P. Acnes, a microorganism that lives in the sebaceous glands and is considered causative in the red (inflammatory) pimples in acne.
-Once treated by a light source, P. Acnes temporarily disappears from the sebaceous glands and the acne seemingly stops.
-However, P.Acnes recolonizes the sebaceous glands after a period of “recovery” time, and the acne flares again.
+Most light sources (which are what lasers are considered) focus on P. Acnes, a microorganism that lives in the sebaceous glands and is considered causative in the red (inflammatory) pimples in acne.
+Once treated by a light source, P. Acnes temporarily disappear from the sebaceous glands and the acne seemingly stops.
+However, P.Acnes recolonize the sebaceous glands after a period of “recovery” time, and the acne flares again.
 This happens with various LED type treatments as well as IPL and other similar devices.

 What are the problems with traditional treatments for acne?